 If you want to know more about breaking the "we" habit, or about other interview questions, I'm always available by email or you can connect with me, message me, or tag me on LinkedIn @jaceyeckhart.

 Find out the secrets to getting a civilian hiring manager to see your true value.
 We teach you proven career-level strategies to help you obtain your next high-impact job.
-Our next class is Junior Officer Master Class on June 24.
-Sign up today.
+Sign up for our Junior Officer Master Class today.

 -- Jacey Eckhart is Military.com's Transition Master Coach.
 She is a Certified Professional Career Coach and military sociologist who helps military members get their first civilian job by offering career-level master classes through our Veteran Employment Community and on her website seniormilitarytransition.com.
 Reach her at firstname.lastname@example.org.